dward2/BME547/Lectures/git_workflow.md

 other features and branches.

 ## When to Commit
 A commit should represent a discrete piece of work or code, not a hodgepodge of changes.
-When writing new code, at a minimum each new function should be its own commit.
+When writing new code, a rule of thumb would be making a commit for each new function written.
 When fixing bugs, each bug fix should be one commit.
-Or, if it is a major bug requiring lots of changes, the bug fix might be done on a branch with multiple commits for when each function is changed.
+Or, if it is a major bug requiring lots of changes, the bug fix might be done on a branch with multiple commits where each commit is a step towards fixing the bug.

 Commit messages should describe what is added or changed in the program and, most importantly, why.
 A message like "fixed bug" does not